 - We give a hug and don’t react against their cold reluctance.

 - For husbands and wives, Peter also gives inspired counsel that love expresses itself daily by maintaining respectful, godly behavior, a gentle and quiet spirit, and living in an understanding way (see 1 Pet.
 3:1–9).

 Tough assignments, sure.
 But as Christians, they’re non-negotiable for us.

 God has already loved us more than we could possibly imagine or repay.
 Our love has no expectation or goal except the glory of God, and therefore we show our love for God by loving others.
 Love remains our only outstanding debt (Rom.
 13:8).
 Sometimes when facing these tough conversations, all we see is the mountain before us, not the entire pathway God provides over it.
 But it’s there.
 We should take the first step anyway.

 “Is the LORD’s power limited?” the Lord asked Moses, “Now you shall see whether My word will come true for you or not” (Num.
 11:23).
 We can still believe God without seeing or understanding his plan.

 We cannot force what God has yet to change in another person.
 Sometimes God takes his time.
 After all, he has taken a long time with us, hasn’t he?
 We can choose to follow God regardless, to forgive from the heart, and to move forward in genuine joy.
 God’s sovereignty allows us all of that.

 Jesus died to give us that freedom.

-Question: What have you found to do to love when others aren’t loving?
+Tell me what you think: What have you found to do to love when others aren’t loving?
 To leave a comment, just click here.